-What can I do in pharmacy technology?
+What can I do as a pharmacy technician?

 Pharmacy technicians work closely under the supervision of a licensed pharmacist to prepare prescription medications, provide customer service, and perform administrative duties, such as ordering medication and taking inventory.